-According to Queensland Health, extreme heatwaves can cause more deaths than bushfires, cyclones, earthquakes, floods and thunderstorms combined.
+According to Queensland Health, extreme summer heatwaves can cause more deaths than bushfires, cyclones, earthquakes, floods and thunderstorms combined.
 They can trigger heat exhaustion and even heatstroke, a major heat-related illness that can put many at risk of fatality if not treated early.

 As Queenslanders, we’re used to some serious sweating.
 But as the mercury soars to levels more extreme than usual, we’re in danger of severe health risks that go beyond a trickle of sweat.